Bicycles

 Pashley PDQ having a well earned rest

-An early shot of my Pashley PDQ with a home made front light, no baskets, and those Tioga Comp-Pool tyres...
+An early shot of my Pashley PDQ with a home made front light, B&M Cycle Star mirror, no baskets yet, and those Tioga Comp-Pool tyres...

 The Pashley PDQ is a recumbent bicycle (sometimes people like to call them HPVs or Human Powered Vehicles) which used to be made by Pashley in the UK but now out of production.
 The PDQ's history goes back to the American Counterpoint Presto design.
 Counterpoint unfortunately went out of business having been sued in the US, but Pashley bought the design and brought it to the UK.